Why Is Your Puppy Such a Shy Guy?

 You’re probably acquainted with physical variation in dogs, from flat-nosed Pugs to skinny-muzzled Salukis.
 But, this genetically mediated variation is equally true of behavioral predispositions.
 These differences are all thanks to the genetic makeup of each dog, which is unique to that individual.
 After all, the point of sexual reproduction — an inefficient and messy process (genetically speaking) — is variation.

-According to research done over the last 30 years on personality, one of the most heritable behavioral characteristics is called the “shy-bold continuum,” which has been found to be a relatively stable aspect of personality in rhesus macaques, cattle, people, and dogs (to name a few).
+According to research on personality done over the past 30 years, one of the most heritable behavioral characteristics is called the “shy-bold continuum,” which has been found to be a relatively stable aspect of personality in some primates, cattle, people, and dogs (to name a few).

 You can imagine how, in some contexts, the ancestors of domestic dogs might be best served by boldness (being the first to venture near a human settlement) or by caution and timidity (steering clear of lions).